rbadrinath/FCP/CLASS/using-make/README.md

 This is a simple minimal makefile, we just say how to build the executable
 <pre>
     # This is Makefile.v00
-    # myprog is the target, the rule line(s) follows afer the line mentioning the target with a ":".
+    # myprog is the target, the rule lines follow afer target line
     # *Important* Each rule line has a TAB character at its begining
     myprog:
           gcc ops.c mymain.c -o myprog